Obed213/OpenCore-Latitude-5401/README.md

     - For installing MacOS Ventura 13.6.9.
     - This folder also works for daily usage, but the EFI is heavy and includes many default items that are not required.
     - Some things are not working, such as camera, bluetooth and USB-A ports.
+    - Install process:
+        - Began installing from USB-A ports.
+        - Verbose text stopped evenntually and would return a distorted image, you cannot read text.
+        - I then swapped from the USB-A port to USB-C mid installation, the installer then continued to load and proceeded to the MacOS Installer screen.
+        - The installation ran normally after that.
+        - See the USB key I used in the images below.

 - Folder = **2.EFI (refined):**
     - Does not allow booting to MacOS installer.